If you are a seller on Walmart Marketplace, then you certainly want to read about the so-called Walmart Keyword Bidding.

 According to a study conducted by Sharethrough in 2018, customers see native ads 53% more often when compared to display ads.
 This study also reported that these ad types “registered 18% incline in purchase intent.”

-These type of ads provide banner ad creators an opportunity to customize them in real time, which is great for all parties.
+These types of ads provide banner ad creators an opportunity to customize them in real-time, which is great for all parties.